priyatam/emacs.d/README.md

 **Buffers**

 You don't have windows in emacs.
-Everything is a *buffer*.
-They stack on top of each other.
+Everything is a *buffer* and they stack on top of each other.
 Buffers have regions and they store text.
 All operations (functions) access text and code on buffers.

 Every buffer possesses ONE major mode that determines the behavior of editing in that buffer.
 A row at